kvnchen/designing_data_intensive_apps/README.md

 - Databases, where the process writing to the database encodes the data and the process reading from the database decodes it
 - RPC and REST APIs, where the client encodes the request, the serve decodes the request and encodes a response, and finally the client decodes the response
-- Asynchronous message passing (using message brokers or actors), where nodes communicate by sending each othe rmessages that are encoded by the sender and decoded by the recipient
+- Asynchronous message passing (using message brokers or actors), where nodes communicate by sending each other messages that are encoded by the sender and decoded by the recipient

 <br>